Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/ControlParameters.md

 The following data model is based on work done in the [XMPP Standards Foundation (XSF)](https://xmpp.org/about/xmpp-standards-foundation.html), [XEP-0325: Internet of Things - Control](https://xmpp.org/extensions/xep-0325.html).
 Following is a list of notable differences:

-* An IEEE namespace is used.
+* A Neuro-Foundation namespace is used.
 * Names of elements and attributes have been shortened.
 * A separation of XML representation and communication pattern has been done.
 * The schema is now annotated.